unt-libraries/coda/README.md

 $ docker-compose run --rm manage createsuperuser
 ```

+The app should now be viewable at the default location of localhost:8787.

 The code is in a volume that is shared between your workstation and the coda container, which means any edits you make on your workstation will also be reflected in the Docker container.
 No need to rebuild the container to pick up changes in the code.

 However, if the requirements files change, it is important that you rebuild the images for those packages to be installed.
 This is something that could happen when switching between feature branches, or when pulling updates from the remote.